 - a.
-Repeated attacks of monocular visual disturbance (including scintillations, scotomata or blindness), associated with migraine headache - I. fully reversible, monocular, positive and/or negative visual phenomena confirmed during an attack by either or both of the following: - clinical visual field examination - the patient's drawing of a monocular field defect
+Repeated attacks of monocular visual disturbance (including scintillations, scotomata or blindness), associated with migraine headache

+- I. fully reversible, monocular, positive and/or negative visual phenomena confirmed during an attack by either or both of the following:

+- clinical visual field examination

+- the patient's drawing of a monocular field defect

+- ii. at least 2 or more of the following:

-- spreading gradually over ≥ 5 minutes
+- spreading gradually over \ge 5 minutes

 - symptoms last 5-60 minutes

-- accompanied or followed within 60 minutes by headache
+- accompanied or followed within

+60 minutes by headache